 - Use a dry white wine like Sauvignon Blanc or Pinot Grigio.
 Use a wine that you enjoy drinking.

 - Pork chops are cooked through when the internal temperature reaches 145 degrees.
-An instant-read meat thermometer comes in handy for making sure you do not overcook the pork chops.
+An instant-read meat thermometer ensures you do not overcook the pork chops.
 When pork is overcooked, it becomes dry.

-- Store leftovers in an airtight container in the fridge for up to 3 days.
-Reheat in the oven at a low temp or in the microwave at reduced power.
+- Leftovers can be stored in an airtight container in the fridge for up to 3 days.
+They can be reheated in the oven at a low temperature or in the microwave at reduced power.

 Try These Recipes Next